 Step 2: Select the object you want to fill.
 Let’s start with the circle.

-Step 3: Select the Eyedropper Tool (I) from the toolbar and click on a color you like on the image.
+Step 3: Select the Eyedropper Tool (keyboard shortcut I) from the toolbar and click on a color you like on the image.

-Repeat the same steps to fill other colors.
+Repeat the same steps to fill in other colors.